-The Trial Chamber found that members of the Bratunac Brigade rendered practical assistance which had a substantial effect on the commission of persecutions through cruel and inhumane treatment and terrorising the civilian population.
-The Trial Chamber found that Vidoje Blagojević had knowledge of the participation of members of the Bratunac Brigade in these acts and further knew that these acts assisted in the crime of persecutions through terrorising the civilian population and cruel and inhumane treatment.
+The Chamber further found that members of the Bratunac Brigade rendered practical assistance that had a substantial effect on the commission of persecutions through cruel and inhumane treatment and the terrorising of the civilian population.
+The Chamber found that Blagojević had knowledge of the participation of members of the Bratunac Brigade in these acts and further knew that these acts assisted in the crime of persecutions through terrorising the civilian population and cruel and inhumane treatment.

-Finally, the Trial Chamber found that members of the Bratunac Brigade, including members of the Military Police and members of the battalions which secured the Potočari area, rendered practical assistance to the forcible transfer of the Bosnian Muslim population out of the Srebrenica area.
+Finally, the Chamber found that members of the Bratunac Brigade, including members of the military police and members of the battalions which secured the Potočari area, rendered practical assistance to the forcible transfer of the Bosnian Muslim population out of the Srebrenica area.
 Through their participation in separating the population, loading and escorting the buses, and patrolling the area around which the population was held until the transfer was complete, the contribution made to it by members of the Bratunac Brigade had a substantial effect on the commission of the crime.

-The Trial Chamber further found that Vidoje Blagojević knew of the assistance rendered by members of his brigade, and that the acts undertaken by them assisted in the commission of forcible transfer.
-Vidoje Blagojević, as a commander involved in the Krivaja 95 operation, knew the objective and result of that operation: the elimination of the Srebrenica enclave.
+In addition, the Chamber found that Blagojević knew of the assistance rendered by members of his brigade, and that the acts undertaken by them assisted in the commission of forcible transfer.
+Blagojević, as a commander involved in the Krivaja 95 operation, knew the objective and result of that operation: the elimination of the Srebrenica enclave.
 This objective necessarily entailed removing the Bosnian Muslim population from that area.
-Over the course of 12-14 July, Vidoje Blagojević, through his presence at the forward command post, in Srebrenica and in Bratunac, would have seen for himself the manifestation of that objective as busload after busload of Bosnian Muslim women, children and elderly travelled from Potočari to Kladanj through Bratunac, and then the temporary detention of the Bosnian Muslim men in Bratunac pending their transfer out of the area.
-Vidoje Blagojević knew that the forcible transfer was carried out on discriminatory grounds, as the objective of the forcible transfer was to remove the Bosnian Muslims from that part of Bosnia.
-Accordingly, the Trial Chamber found that Vidoje Blagojević is liable for aiding and abetting persecutions through the underlying acts of murder, cruel and inhumane treatment, terrorising the civilian population and forcible transfer.
+Over the course of 12-14 July, Blagojević, through his presence at the forward command post, in Srebrenica and in Bratunac, would have seen for himself the manifestations of that objective as busload after busload of Bosnian Muslim women, children and elderly people travelled from Potočari to Kladanj through Bratunac, and the Bosnian Muslim men were temporarily detained in Bratunac pending their transfer out of the area.
+Blagojević knew that the forcible transfer was carried out on discriminatory grounds, as the objective of the forcible transfer was to remove the Bosnian Muslims from that part of Bosnia.
+Accordingly, the Chamber found that Blagojević was liable for aiding and abetting persecutions through the underlying acts of murder, cruel and inhumane treatment, terrorising the civilian population and forcible transfer.